HMS Wishart: 1943–1945

 During the first half of 1943, Wishart continued her convoy escort duties at Gibraltar but also supported Allied military operations ashore in North Africa.
+On 19 May 1943 she mistook the Free French Naval Forces submarine La Vestal for a German U-boat in darkness in the Mediterranean Sea and attacked her.
+La Vestal lost a large portion of her stern and suffered one killed and several wounded.
+La Vestal was towed into port and repaired.

-In July 1943, she was assigned to support Operation Husky, the Allied invasion of Sicily, and was present during the amphibious landings southwest of Syracuse on 10 July 1943, the first day of the invasion.
+In July 1943, Wishart was assigned to support Operation Husky, the Allied invasion of Sicily, and was present during the amphibious landings southwest of Syracuse on 10 July 1943, the first day of the invasion.
 For the rest of 1943, she was deployed for convoy defence in the western and central Mediterranean.

 In January 1944, Wishart was deployed for convoy escort duty at Gibraltar.
 On 24 February 1944, after a U.S. Navy PBY Catalina aircraft of Patrol Squadron 63 using magnetic anomaly detection equipment detected the German submarine U-761 near Tangier while U-761 was attempting to transit the Strait of Gibraltar, a U.S. Navy PV Ventura aircraft of Bombing Squadron 127 and a British Catalina of the Royal Air Force's No. 202 Squadron attacked the submarine and forced her to surface.
 Wishart and Anthony then approached U-761, and the submarine scuttled herself within sight of the destroyers, suffering nine dead.
 Wishart and Anthony captured her 48 survivors.

 Wishart remained on convoy defence duty at Gibraltar until January 1945, when the Royal Navy decided to withdraw her from service and she steamed to the United Kingdom for deactivation.